seangibbz/wiicodebot.py/README.md

 * Making commands not case-sensitive (i.e. so that `!getallgames` will run the same as `!getAllGames`)
 * Make getCode function disregard the “@“ symbol at the start of mentions when searching for users
 * Create a separate !backup command for the devs to use, that’s not dependent on !terminate.
 That way they can make backups of the database without having to kill the bot
+* A `getUsersOf` method to return a list of users who play a specific game
+* A `getUsersAndCodesOf` method to return a list of users and codes for a specific game
+* A `getUserCodes` method to get all registered friend codes of a specific user

 ## To Do:
 * `help()` method for providing users with easy documentation